liyue4096/Magikarp_Quant/doc/High_Level_design_v2.md

 ## Overview

-A serverless AWS-based trading system that fetches daily stock market data for Russell 3000 stocks (~3,000 stocks representing 98% of US market capitalization), uses FinRL reinforcement learning to generate monthly trading signals, and provides real-time monitoring through a web dashboard.
-The system operates on daily data collection with monthly signal generation for reduced noise and better risk-adjusted returns.
+A serverless AWS-based trading recommendation system that fetches daily stock market data for Russell 3000 stocks (~3,000 stocks representing 98% of US market capitalization), uses FinRL reinforcement learning to generate daily trading recommendations, and provides real-time monitoring through a web dashboard.
+The system operates with daily data collection, daily recommendation generation, and monthly model retraining.
+Portfolio state is maintained across days within each month, then reset when the model is retrained.

 ## System Architecture